hmrc/child-benefit-view-frontend/README.md

-# child-benefit-entitlement-frontend
+# child-benefit-view-frontend

-## Overview and responsibility
+## OVERVIEW AND RESPONSIBILITY
 child-benefit-entitlement-frontend is a frontend service, that visualises entitlement and change of bank data retrieved from child-benefit-service backend service. child-benefit-entitlement-frontend retrieves data from child-benefit-service end visualises the data.
 The current journeys implemented and deployed are: